-To understand the origin of cleavage fracture which dominates in Fe(Mn)-Al-C alloys at a high phosphorus concentration, we performed first-principles study of the phosphorus effect on ideal cleavage energy and critical stress in κ -carbide, Fe3 AlC, a precipitate in the austenitic alloys.
-We find that phosphorus has higher solubility in Fe3 AlC than in γ -Fe and sharply reduces the cleavage characteristics of κ -carbide.
-We show that strong anisotropy of the Fe-P bonds in Fe3 (Al,P) C under tensile stress, leads to the appearance of large structural voids and may facilitate crack nucleation. © 2010 The American Physical Society.
+To understand the origin of cleavage fracture which dominates in Fe(Mn)-Al-C alloys at a high phosphorus concentration, we performed first-principles study of the phosphorus effect on ideal cleavage energy and critical stress in κ-carbide, Fe3 AlC, a precipitate in the austenitic alloys.
+We find that phosphorus has higher solubility in Fe3 AlC than in γ-Fe and sharply reduces the cleavage characteristics of κ-carbide.
+We show that strong anisotropy of the Fe-P bonds in Fe3 (Al,P) C under tensile stress, leads to the appearance of large structural voids and may facilitate crack nucleation.

-N. I. Medvedeva et al., "Effect of Phosphorus on Cleavage Fracture in Κ-carbide," Physical Review B - Condensed Matter and Materials Physics, American Physical Society (APS), Jan 2010.
+N. I. Medvedeva et al., "Effect of Phosphorus on Cleavage Fracture in Κ-Carbide," Physical Review B - Condensed Matter and Materials Physics, vol. 81, no. 1, American Physical Society (APS), Jan 2010.

 Materials Science and Engineering